Stakeholder Analysis

 Power-Interest Matrix

 One of the most widely used tools for analyzing stakeholders is the power-interest matrix.
-It is a four-field matrix that classifies stakeholders into four groups according to the power they hold and whether they are interested in the project or not.
-There are four groups of stakeholders according to the power-interest matrix, which are key players, context setters, defenders and crowd.
+This matrix comprises four quadrants that categorize stakeholders based on their level of power and interest in the project.
+The four stakeholder groups identified by the power-interest matrix are key players, context setters, defenders, and the crowd.

 Power-Interest Matrix